Oncology boom spurs DTC advertising, and with it controversy

 But there are drawbacks too.

 A narrator mentions diarrhea is common with treatment, and may be severe.
-Verzenio can also lower white blood cell counts, which may lead to life-threatening infections.
-Additionally, the drug isn't approved for at least 30% of the MBC population.
+Verzenio can lower white blood cell counts too, which may lead to life-threatening infections.
+What's more, the drug isn't approved for at least 30% of the MBC population.

-What's more, studies are ongoing to determine the overall survival benefit, noted in small type in the ad.
+Studies are also trying to determine the overall survival benefit, noted in small type in the ad.

 Pharmaceutical marketers call the requirement to weigh benefits with risks fair balance.